kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 These lines link up the segmented controls at the bottom of the app to the current state of the animator.
 Build and run, start an animation and keep an eye on the segmented controls.
 You can see `state` and `isRunning` change before your eyes:

-> TODO: In Beta 3 `isRunning` never seems to change.
+> **Note**: At the time of writing this chapter, there appears to be a bug in Xcode 8 beta 4 where `isRunning` never seems to change.

 ![ipad](images/Animalation2.png)